Combining Ensembles and Data Augmentation can Harm your Calibration: Introduction

 Data augmentation is an approach which is orthogonal to ensembles in principle, encoding additional priors in the form of invariant feature transformations.
 Intuitively, data augmentation enables the model to train on more data, encouraging the model to capture certain invariances with respect to its inputs and outputs; data augmentation may also produce data that may be closer to an out-of-distribution target task.
 It has been a key factor driving state-of-the-art: for example, Mixup~\citep{Zhang2018mixupBE,thulasidasan2019mixup}, AugMix~\citep{Hendrycks2020AugMixAS}, and test-time data augmentation \citep{ashukha2020pitfalls}.

 A common wisdom in the community suggests that ensembles and data augmentation should naturally combine.
-For example, the majority of uncertainty models in vision with strong performance are built upon baselines leveraging standard data augmentation (e.g., random flips, cropping); \citet{hafner2018reliable} cast data augmentation as an explicit prior for Bayesian neural networks, treating it as beneficial when ensembling; and \citet{Hendrycks2020AugMixAS} highlights further improved results in AugMix when combined with Deep Ensembles.
-However, we find their complementary benefits are not universally true. \Cref{subsec:mixup_issue} illustrates the poor calibration of combining ensembles and Mixup on CIFAR: the model outputs excessive low confidence.
+For example, the majority of uncertainty models in vision with strong performance are built upon baselines leveraging standard data augmentation~\citep{he2016deep,Hendrycks2020AugMixAS} (e.g., random flips, cropping); \citet{hafner2018reliable} cast data augmentation as an explicit prior for Bayesian neural networks, treating it as beneficial when ensembling; and \citet{Hendrycks2020AugMixAS} highlights further improved results in AugMix when combined with Deep Ensembles~\citep{Hansen1990NeuralNE,krogh1995neural}.
+However, we find the complementary benefits between data augmentations and ensembels are not universally true. \Cref{subsec:mixup_issue} illustrates the poor calibration of combining ensembles (MC-dropout, BatchEnsemble and Deep Ensembles) and Mixup on CIFAR: the model outputs excessive low confidence.
 Motivated by this pathology, in this paper, we investigate in more detail why this happens and propose a method to resolve it.

 \textbf{Contributions.} In contrast to prior work, which finds individually that ensembles and Mixup improve calibration, we find that combining ensembles and Mixup consistently degrades calibration performance across three ensembling techniques.
 From a detailed analysis, we identify a compounding under-confidence, where the soft labels in Mixup introduce a negative confidence bias that hinders its combination with ensembles.
 We further find this to be true for other label-based strategies such as label smoothing.
 Finally, we propose CAMixup to correct this bias, pairing well with ensembles.
 CAMixup produces new \emph{state-of-the-art calibration} on both CIFAR-10/100 (e.g., $0.4\%$ and $2.3\%$ on CIFAR-10 and CIFAR-10C), building on Wide ResNet 28-10 for competitive accuracy (e.g., 97.5\% and 89.8\%) and on ImageNet (1.5\%), building on ResNet-50 for competitive accuracy (77.4\%).